iamandicip/github-for-developers-7/docs/ciprian-iamandi.md

 - Name: **Ciprian Iamandi**
 - From: *Romania*
 - A favorite food: Vegetables
-- A favorite color: Blue
+- A favorite color: Purple Rain
 - A hobby: Playing squash